lawrenceevalyn/THE-DISS/README.md

 # Thesis Map
 Map of the thesis at this stage:
 1. Theoretical groundings
-2. Comparison of digital corpora (write this first)
+2. Comparison of digital corpora
 3. Use these corpora to discuss popularity
 4. Publishing networks
 5. Use these networks to discuss mainstream / non-mainstream printing (another take on popularity)